 “So far, only plastic parts of aircraft have been printed, but in the future it will be possible to produce anything on the 3D printer: generators, engine parts and entire engines,” said the officer who participated in the tests.

-According to the resource source, “the economic effect of using a 3D printer for the production of UAV parts is obvious and will come very soon,” since “there was no need to order and store hundreds of types of spare parts.”
+According to the source of the resource, “the economic effect of using a 3D printer for the production of parts drones obvious and coming very soon" because "there is no need to order and store hundreds of types of spare parts".

 “Now, any failed unit of the aircraft can be printed out within a few hours,” he added.